WUTC

-WUTC (88.1 FM) is a non-commercial, listener-supported public radio station in Chattanooga, Tennessee, serving the Chattanooga metropolitan area and the Tennessee Valley.
-It is owned and operated by the University of Tennessee at Chattanooga and broadcasts from UTC campus.
-It is a member station of National Public Radio and broadcasts news programs plus a variety of music, including adult album alternative and related genres.
+WUTC (88.1 FM) is a non-commercial radio station licensed to Chattanooga, Tennessee, United States, serving both the Chattanooga metropolitan area and the Tennessee Valley.
+It is owned by the University of Tennessee at Chattanooga and broadcasts from inside room number 115 on the first floor of the Administrative Services Building on the campus of UTC on Palmetto Street.
+It is an NPR member station and broadcasts news programs plus a variety of music, including adult album alternative and related genres.

-WUTC has an effective radiated power (ERP) of 30,000 watts.
-The transmitter tower is on Sawyer Cemetery Road in Walden.
+WUTC's transmitter is sited on Sawyer Cemetery Road in Walden.
 The signal can be heard in parts of Tennessee, Georgia, Alabama and North Carolina.